gustavoloureirodosreis/Walking-Tours/README.md

 # Crowd Density Analytics Dashboard

-A demo application for analyzing crowd density in videos using Roboflow's Inference SDK and YOLO11 (SOTA).
+A demo application for analyzing crowd density in videos using Roboflow's Inference SDK with a specialized People Detection model.

 ## Architecture